-Fees for services rendered pursuant to the Retail MSAs are equal to 15% of dispensary gross revenues plus reimbursement of expenses incurred on behalf of the Harborside Dispensaries and are payable monthly.
-For the three months ended March 31, 2019, FLRish recognized contract services revenue of \$83,187 when PMACC and SJW were not considered to be under common control with FLRish.
-The 2019 revenues pertain to the revenues earned prior to the merger on January 7, 2019.
+Fees for services rendered pursuant to the Retail MSAs are equal to 15% of dispensary gross revenues plus reimbursement of expenses incurred on behalf of the Harborside Dispensaries, and are payable monthly.
+For the year ended December 31, 2018, Harborside recognized contract services revenue of \$5,757,731 related to the Retail MSAs.
+In fiscal 2019, Harborside recognized contract services revenue of \$83,187 for the period prior to January 7, 2019 (when PMACC and SJW were not considered to be under common control with FLRish).